gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 ### Ways to evaluate Clustering algorithm(from best to weakest)

-* Purely quantitative measures > •Ground “truth” comparison > user inspection > anecdotal
+* Purely quantitative measures > Ground “truth” comparison > user inspection > anecdotal

 ### Purity and Rand Index

 * Purity Measure - accuracy is measured by the number of correctly assigned documents divided by the total number of documents;
-* The Rand index (RI) measures the percentage of decisions that are correct. 计算还没看
+* The Rand index (RI) measures the percentage of decisions that are correct.

 ## 8. Question Answering